-Mystery of History has come out with its 3rd volume spanning the time period of the Renaissance, Reformation, and Growth of Nations (1455-1707).
+Mystery of History Volume 3 spans the time period of the Renaissance, Reformation, and Growth of Nations (1455-1707).
 This Christian based curriculum will cover some of the greatest minds of the time period such as Martin Luther, Copernicus and Shakespeare.
 It covers world history chronologically so your student will learn about Cervantes writing Don Quixote while at the same time learning about Australian Aborigines to the founding of Jamestown.

 Mystery of History can be used for multiple ages so it is perfect for any size homeschool family.
 The site offers free downloadable samples for you to explore before you purchase.
 Even if you have not used Mystery of History Volume I or Volume II, you can easily transition into Volume III.

 My Thoughts On Mystery of History Volume 3

 I found this curriculum to be truly delightful from Linda Lacour Hobar’s Montaigne style of writing (You will learn all about Montaigne in Vol. III and he is not to be missed!) to the creative hands-on activities that the whole family will enjoy.

 I highly recommend you purchase The Mystery of History Volume 3 Companion Guide: Curriculum and Student Activities, either in paperback or CD-ROM to accompany the textbook.
 The paperback and the CD-ROM contain the same information but in different formats for different situations.

 If you have a large family it may be cost effective to purchase the CD-ROM and print off the maps and quizzes for all your students.
 If you have one student you may want to purchase the paperback to easily tear out what you need.